Ultimately, employee engagement is about the relationship between the employee and the organisation and the organisation is a collection of people.

 Dan Pink successfully highlighted people’s need to be autonomous back in the nineties.

 Providing social media type tools which empowers employees to have a voice is hugely empowering and aligned with how employees use their voice outside of work.

-Whilst it can be nerve wracking for organisations who are adopting social media employee engagement tools for the first time, be aware of over regulating the use of those tools or adding in time delays or processes to mediate the employee voice.
+Whilst it can be nerve wracking for organisations who are adopting social employee engagement tools for the first time, be aware of over regulating the use of those tools or adding in time delays or processes to mediate the employee voice.

 The risk is lesser than you think, particularly if the tools aren’t anonymous.Book a Demo

-Internal communication teams and forward thinking HR departments are looking at ways to use social media for employee engagement and considering how to gain employee buy in and engagement for new channels.
+Internal communication teams and forward thinking HR departments are looking at ways to use social media for employee engagement and considering how to gain employee buy in and social engagement for new channels.

-Once buy-in has been achieved there can be a tendency to use a single social media employee engagement tool for everything from company news, to social events to recognition, and like the proverbial kitchen sink, the channel gets clogged.
+Once buy-in has been achieved there can be a tendency to use a single social employee engagement tool for everything from company news, to social events to recognition, and like the proverbial kitchen sink, the channel gets clogged.